juanpc2018/GTX-1050-Ti-Linux/README.md

 the most strange was Kubuntu 22.04.5 </br>
 "worked" without sollution, when i installed something, but im unable to reproduce. </br>
 same happens with other OS like pearOS, i have other M.2 works flawless, but clean install in other machine does Not work. </br>

+.run installer properties needs to be allowed to be executed. </br>

 #### Problem #1.
 > App path:  /home/j/AppImage/tropics/bin/ </br>